Kyrie21323/CharityBuzz/README.md

 For this project, **fuzzy matching** was implemented to compare similar topics between Chuffed.org campaigns and news articles.
 I used **ChatGPT** to learn how to effectively implement fuzzy matching with the **fuzzywuzzy** library because I wasn't able to get enough exact matches between the scraped data and the fetched data from the News API.

 The reason for using fuzzy matching is that the titles from Chuffed.org and the news articles tend to differ slightly, and exact matches between the two sources were rare.
 Without fuzzy matching, the combined dataset would have been too small to provide meaningful analysis.

----

-Let me know if you need any more sections or further modifications!